Ernie Banks: Later years

 In 1984, when the Cubs won the NL East division, the club named Banks an honorary team member.
 At the 1990 Major League Baseball All-Star Game, the first one held at Wrigley Field since Banks' playing days, he threw out the ceremonial first pitch to starting catcher Mike Scioscia.
-Banks was named to the Major League Baseball All-Century Team in 1999.
-In the same year, the Society for American Baseball Research listed him 27th on a list of the 100 greatest baseball players.

 In 2003, he guest starred on an episode of Yes, Dear.